jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helm_template.md

   -c, --chart string            the chart name to template.
 Defaults to 'charts/$name'
-      --commit-message string   the git commit message used (default "chore: generated kubernetes resources from helm chart") --domain string           the default domain name in the generated ingress (default "cluster.local") -h, --help                    help for template
+      --commit-message string   the git commit message used (default "chore: generated kubernetes resources from helm chart") --domain string           the default domain name in the generated ingress (default "cluster.local") --git-commit              if set then the template command will git commit any changed files -h, --help                    help for template
       --include-crds            if CRDs should be included in the output (default true) -n, --name string             the name of the helm release to template.
-Defaults to $APP_NAME if not specified --namespace string        specifies the namespace to use to generate the templates in --no-external-secrets     if set then disable converting Secret resources to ExternalSecrets --no-git-commit           if set then the command will not git add/commit the generated resources --no-split                if set then disable splitting of multiple resources into separate files --optional                check if there is a charts dir and if not do nothing if it does not exist -o, --output-dir string       the output directory to generate the templates to.
+Defaults to $APP_NAME if not specified --namespace string        specifies the namespace to use to generate the templates in --no-external-secrets     if set then disable converting Secret resources to ExternalSecrets --no-split                if set then disable splitting of multiple resources into separate files --optional                check if there is a charts dir and if not do nothing if it does not exist -o, --output-dir string       the output directory to generate the templates to.
 Defaults to charts/$name/resources